alchitry/alchitry.github.io/content/tutorials/lucid_v2/synchronous-logic.md

 {{ youtube(id="kOE1GXge11k?si=nZOT0nboMJxjkcVl") }}

 Synchronous logic is a fundamental building block for just about any digital design.
-It allows you to create much more complex systems that accomplish something over a series of steps.
+It allows you to create much more complex systems that achieve something over a series of steps.
-It also gives you the ability to save states and other information.
+It also allows you to save states and other information.

 # The Problem